-Most evangelicals say that God allows divorce and remarriage in some circumstances while one’s original husband or wife is still alive, including in cases of marital infidelity.
-In what follows, I will refer to this as “the majority view.”
+Most evangelicals say that God allows divorce and remarriage in some circumstances while one’s original husband or wife is still alive.
 This is the view that I will be supporting in this article.

-In this article I will concentrate on just one of these passages, Matt.
-5:32, which the English Standard Version appropriately translates in this way:
+In this article I will concentrate on just one of these passages, Matthew

-32a But I say to you that everyone who divorces his wife, except on the ground of sexual immorality [porneia], makes her commit adultery, 32b and whoever marries a divorced woman commits adultery.”
+‘31 It was also said, “Whoever divorces his wife, let him give her a certificate of divorce.”
+32a But I say to you that everyone who divorces his wife, except on the ground of sexual immorality [porneia], makes her commit adultery, 32b and whoever marries a divorced woman commits adultery.’

-Actually, the discussion in what follows will focus on part a of this verse, although part b will also come into the discussion.
+Actually, the discussion in what follows will focus mainly on part a of verse 32, although part b of this verse and verse 31 will also come into the discussion.

-Most evangelicals, including myself, believe that in v.
-32a one of the things Jesus is teaching is that there are times when it is acceptable for divorce and remarriage to occur while a person’s original husband or wife is still alive.
+Most evangelicals, including myself, believe that in this passage one of the things Jesus is teaching is that there are times when it is acceptable for divorce and remarriage to occur while a person’s original husband or wife is still alive.

 Some evangelicals, however, deny this.
-They claim that in v.
-32a Jesus is not teaching that divorce and remarriage is ever acceptable while one’s original husband or wife is still alive.
+They claim that in this passage Jesus is not teaching that divorce and remarriage is ever acceptable while one’s original husband or wife is still alive.

 A consideration of the strengths and weaknesses of these positions will be the topic of discussion in this article.